Dave Robbins (basketball)

-David Robbins (born September 10, 1942) is a retired American basketball coach.
-Robbins is best known for coaching at NCAA Division II power Virginia Union University, where he won 713 games and three NCAA Division II men's basketball tournament titles.
+David Robbins (born September 10, 1942) is an American former college basketball coach.
+Robbins is known for coaching at NCAA Division II power Virginia Union University, where he won 713 games and three NCAA Division II men's basketball tournament titles.
 Out of all NCAA coaches who have won more than 700 wins, Robbins is the second winningest coach with a winning percentage of 0.786 (713 wins, 194 losses).
 He is second only to Adolph Rupp, who had a winning percentage of 0.822.

 Robbins announced his retirement on April 15, 2008.
 He is a member of the National Collegiate Basketball Hall of Fame, inducted in 2012.

 Early life

-Robbins grew up in Gastonia, North Carolina and played football, basketball, and ran track at Ashley High School.
+Robbins grew up in Gastonia, North Carolina and played football, basketball, and ran track at Frank L. Ashley High School.
 He was recruited to play basketball at Catawba College, but also played football and ran track.
 Robbins coached at Thomas Jefferson High School in Richmond, Virginia where he led his 1975 team to the AAA State Championship prior to moving to Virginia Union University in 1978.